MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-preventing-oversharing.md

 Once you're finished with this tutorial, you can keep the policy for further reference, or delete it to clean up your resources.

-Delete your policy wherever it was created, either in the ???.
+Delete your policy in the labeling management center where it was created, including as the Office 365 Security & Compliance Center, Microsoft 365 Security center, or Microsoft 365 Compliance Center.

 Once deleted, restart Outlook so that it's no longer configured with the settings defined in this tutorial.